angular/angular/aio/content/guide/router-tutorial-toh.md

 # Router tutorial: tour of heroes

 This tutorial provides an extensive overview of the Angular router.
-In this tutorial, you will build upon a basic router configuration to explore features such as child routes, route parameters, lazy load NgModules, guard routes, and preloading data to improve the user experience.
+In this tutorial, you build upon a basic router configuration to explore features such as child routes, route parameters, lazy load NgModules, guard routes, and preloading data to improve the user experience.

 For a working example of the final version of the app, see the <live-example name="router"></live-example>.